preston-werner-ventures/prestonwernerventures.com/notes/YOU'RE INVITED: A tech-climate convergence, far from the sluggish center.md

 ## July 15 2021
 ### Colin Sullivan

 Hello!
 Today we launch an excellent newsletter.
 It’s free.
+It's <a href="https://prestonwernerventures.com">here</a>.

 It’s called Climate Is Everything, because climate change really is about everything, and that makes it too easy to give it a confused shrug and back away, especially when heat waves aren’t pummeling the western United States and testing power grids up and down the Pacific Coast.